munir01/EyeFi/README.md

   organization={IEEE}
 }
 ```
+Please read the research paper to know about the project.

 # Dataset download
 The dataset can be downloaded from here: https://zenodo.org/record/3882104.
-Please read the research paper to know about experimental setup.